bennytemmerman/toha/content/posts/SIEM/Data onboarding/DataOnboardingPost.md

 *   Hard to evaluate gaps or onboard new sources.

-**Example:**An auditor asks for evidence that all critical identity systems are logged.
+**Example:** An auditor asks for evidence that all critical identity systems are logged.
 The organization cannot easily show which identity sources are in the SIEM, for how long, and under which use cases.

 Best practices for onboarding logs into any SIEM
 ------------------------------------------------

 ### 1\.
 Prioritize critical sources

-*   **Identity**: Azure AD / Entra ID, on‑prem AD.
+*   **Identity:** Azure AD / Entra ID, on‑prem AD.

-*   **Endpoint**: EDR/XDR telemetry.
+*   **Endpoint:** EDR/XDR telemetry.

-*   **Network perimeter**: firewalls, VPNs, secure web gateways.
+*   **Network perimeter:** firewalls, VPNs, secure web gateways.

-*   **Core infrastructure**: domain controllers, critical servers.
+*   **Core infrastructure:** domain controllers, critical servers.

 ### 2\.
 Define usecases before onboarding